streamr-dev/monoplasma/README.md

 ## Development

-To start the control panel UI so that it's easier to debug e.g. in web developer tools:
+To start the demo UI so that it's easier to debug e.g. in web developer tools:

 Open in a terminal tab:
 ```
 cd demo
 npm start
 ```

+The demo UI will be started at http://0.0.0.0:8000/